leiferksn/move-media-joomla-to-wp/README.md

 ## Data

-For running the integration tests and executing the migration two docker mysql images are used.
+For running the integration tests and executing the migration, two docker mysql images are used - one with the dump of the source system and one with "basic" configuration of WordPress database.